ndrewwm/svelteblog/src/lib/reading/frase-four-futures.md

 Second, firms continue to pursue automation as a means of reducing production costs.
 By virtually any analysis, the past 100 years have seen vast increases in productivity, largely due to changing technology.
 Food production has historically been the most labor-intensive activity in human society, but this work is now substantially mechanized (at least within the global north).[^1] In my own lifetime, we've seen meaningful advances in robotics. _Bladerunner_'s replicants remain far-fetched, but the driverless shipping trucks from _Logan_ (2017) feel much more plausible, if not imminent.
 While still hypothetical, our society is haunted by the idea of machines displacing consequential shares human labor, resulting in its devaluation and/or mass unemployment.

 The convergence of these two crises is what forces transition to a new social system.
+Rather than being a discrete break, we should assume the shift will be gradual (similar to others we've observed in history, such as the move from feudalism to capitalism), and vestiges of the preceding system will persist.
 In the hypotheticals Frase describes, he assumes that automation will continue to increase across all sectors of the economy.
 What will vary is the extent to which the fruits of automation will be distributed, and how humanity will cope with climate change.
-Frase establishes two axes (abundance/scarcity, and equality/hierarchy) from these uncertainties, and the following typology: communism, rentism, socialism, and exterminism.
+In other words, political struggle will determine where humanity lands, rather than technological change.
+It's from these uncertainties that Frase establishes two axes (abundance/scarcity, and equality/hierarchy), and the associated typology: communism, rentism, socialism, and exterminism.

 <script>
   import { Plot, Text, RuleX, RuleY } from 'svelteplot';